Skip to content

 Setting for ignoring specific folders

-In the example above, any files in the Assets folder, Projects folder in the General folder, and Graphs folder will be ignored when the Linter attempts to run its rules.
+For example, in the above image, the templates folder will be ignored when the Linter attempts to run its rules.
+Nested folders are also allowed as well.

 File Specific Rule Disabling